zieleniowy/rportal/README.md

 ## basic usage

-you need create a container portal with some id and item portal with children you want to render in a container.
+you need to create a container portal with some id and item portal with children you want to render in a container.

 ```